Wenzel/cmake_template_cpp/README.md

 ---------------

-if you have installed `clang`, you can use `make static_analysis` to scan your source code for programming errors with ccc-analyzer.
+if you have installed `clang`, you can use `make static_analysis` to scan your source code for programming errors with `ccc-analyzer`.